Connecticut Renters Insurance

 - The amount of coverage you need: Someone with an expensive art collection will need more contents insurance than someone who collects pet rocks.

 - The type of coverage you choose: If you add liability coverage to your renters insurance policy, the premium will be a bit more.

 - The deductible you choose: Some people choose a high deductible because they pay less per month on their premiums.
 However, some find that they cannot meet the deductible in the event of damage to their contents.
 Be sure the deductible you choose is affordable.

 - The location of your rented home or apartment: If you live in an area at higher risk of property crimes such as burglary and vandalism, your premium will be slightly higher.

 Find Affordable Renters Insurance Today

 When searching for renters insurance policy quotes, it's a good idea to gather at least three samples from various insurance companies.
 That can take a lot of effort and research.
 A knowledgeable, independent insurance agent in the Trusted Choice® network can do that work for you.

-Contact one of our experienced agents to find out how they can help you find the perfect renters insurance policy to meet your needs, lifestyle and budget.
+Talk with one of our independent agents to find out how they can help you find the perfect renters insurance policy to meet your needs, lifestyle, and budget.